-Component Phase Project action Mitigation measures Monitoring measures Adequate drainage system will be provided to collect any leakages.
-The floor will be covered with concrete, the edges of the floor will be raised with concrete walls/parapets for hazardous waste In order for the concrete to be impermeable; cured concrete with a minimum thickness of 25 cm will be applied or the concrete to be used for this purpose will be in C30 (STS) standard.
+Component Phase Project action Mitigation measures Monitoring measures Component Phase Project action Adequate drainage system will be provided to collect any leakages.
+The floor will be covered with concrete, the edges of the floor will be raised with concrete walls/parapets for hazardous waste compartment.
+In order for the concrete to be impermeable; cured concrete with a minimum thickness of 25 cm will be applied or the concrete to be used for this purpose will be in C30 (STS) standard.
 If this condition is not met, impermeability will be ensured by laying a membrane of at least 1 mm between the concrete and the soil floor.
 Wastes will be stored separately from each other, in tanks and containers.
 Labels indicating the type of waste will be placed for each type of waste.
 Removal of wastes will be ensured in appropriate frequencies so that storage capacities at the temporary waste storage areas/storage compartments are not exceeded.
 Hazardous wastes (except medical waste) will be temporarily stored at the waste storage areas for a maximum duration of 6 months and non-hazardous waste for a maximum duration of one year.
-Industrial Waste Management Plans for all temporary waste storage area established by contractors (including hazardous and non- hazardous waste) will be submitted to the relevant Provincial Directorate of MoEUCC as per the format defined by the MoEUCC. ■ Temporary Waste Storage Permit will be obtained from the related Provincial Directorate of MoEUCC for temporary waste storage sites at the site generating hazardous waste of more than 1,000 kg per month.
-Hazardous Materials and Hazardous Waste Compulsory Liability Insurance will be executed as per the relevant provisions of the Regulation on Waste Management for the hazardous waste temporary storage areas/containers regardless of the amount of hazardous waste stored; As per the Circular entitled 'COVID-19 Measures for the Waste Management of Single Use Masks, Gloves and Other Personal Hygiene Materials'; Masks, gloves and other personal hygiene material wastes generated at the offices, dormitories and work sites will be collected separately.
-Waste bins will be placed at the entrances and exits of the office buildings, dormitories, cafeterias and at common areas across the accommodation facilities and work sites.
-The waste bins will be labelled explicitly.
-Waste bags will not be mixed with other wastes and the waste bags will be transported to a designated temporary storage area by securing them in a second bag via tightly closing.
+Industrial Waste Management Plans for all temporary waste storage area established by contractors (including hazardous and non-hazardous waste) will be submitted to the relevant Provincial Directorate of MoEUCC as per the format defined by the MoEUCC.
+Temporary Waste Storage Permit will be obtained from the related Provincial Directorate of MoEUCC sper the format defined by the MoEUCC.
+Temporary Waste Storage Permit will be obtained from the related Provincial Directorate of MoEUCC sper the format defined by the MoEUCC.
+Temporary Waste Storage Permit will be obtained from the related Provincial Directorate of MoEUCC as per the format defined by the MoEUCC.
+Temporary waste storage areas/containers regardless of the amount of hazardous waste stored; As per the Circular entitled 'COVID-19 Measures for the Waste Management of Single Use Masks, Gloves and Other Personal Hygiene Materials'; Mask Monitoring measures Waste bags will not be mixed with other wastes and the waste bags will be transported to a designated temporary storage area by securing them in a second bag via tightly closing.
 The wastes will be kept at designated temporary storage areas out of reach of other people and animals for at least 72 hours and then will be delivered to the municipality to be managed under 'other' domestic waste category.
 The temporary waste storage areas will be kept closed at all times and secured appropriately.
 The wastes generated in potential site quarantine/isolation units and at the site infirmaries will be managed as 'medical waste' and wastes generated from these areas will not be mixed with other wastes.